CLTPayne/headlines-app/README.md

 19. Render API response info via views.
 Reviewed image [accessibility](https://www.w3.org/WAI/tutorials/images/) and classified these as decorative because the heading, theme and subheading is already provided so no alt text needed.
 20. Add styling and finalise origami component structure for the first feature (loading top headlines).
 Page is responsively optimised:<br/>
   a.
 Grid view adjusts from four columns, to two columns, to a single column for mobile devices. <br/>
   b.
-Reduced footer for ipad mini and smaller (as full footer includes a lot of extra links and reduces the page balance) so less core information is hidden. <br/>
+Reduced footer for iPad mini and smaller (as full footer includes a lot of extra links and reduces the page balance) so less core information is hidden. <br/>
   c.
 Reduce the pagination controls to list just four numbered buttons and the arrow so fits to smallest mobile screens.
 (Fifth numbered button is hidden). <br/>
   d.
 Images are slightly blurred in some situations but this is due to the free FT API providing limited thumbnails sizes and would be adjusted with full API access and image access.
 21. Install sass-lint and run with ```./node_modules/.bin/sass-lint -c .sasslintrc './public/stylesheets/style.css' -v -q```.
 Looked for an FT configuration template but none found so used a general best practise file.